tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 1/Day

 You sing about something and it comes true, to your benefit.
-The effect should be similar to a onceper- day magic item power.
+The effect should be similar to a onceper- full recovery magic item power.
 The GM should work with you to determine how you reshape fate, so pick your songs carefully.

 **Quirk:** Pretends they know the future.